gcallah/JohnGray/papers/callahan.md

 He next claims that "Christianity's cardinal error" is that "humans are different from all other animals" (2007, p.
 4).

 And yet, as we have seen, this same "error" is present in many traditions.
-In fact, as Chesterton pointed out, a good empirically grounded alien, arriving on earth, would immediately recognize that humans are different from all other animals. [cite].
+In fact, as G.K.
+Chesterton noted, "the more we really look at man as an animal, the less he will look like one" (1925, p.
+7).
+He recounts the incident of a boy finding paleolithic cave paintings of animals, and says that unless the boy was "one of the professors who simplified the relation of men and beasts to mere evolutionary variation..." he would realize that "he had dug very deep and found the place where a man had drawn the picture of a reindeer.
+But he would dig a good deal deeper before he found a place where a reindeer had drawn a picture of a man" (1925, p.
+15).
+In other words, the vast gulf separating humans from all other animal species is empirically, quite obvious, and only can be ignored through a process of extensive education.

 Recognizing this empirical fact does not immediately yield any metaphysical implications.
 Recognizing that volcanoes are different from all other mountains would not mean that we have to grant them some superior ontological status.
 But